Organizing various replications in MySQL 8.0

 There are two types of replication: asynchronous and semi-synchronous.

-Each has a different level of guarantee for update synchronization, and there are differences in update performance and data persistence in the event of a master crash.
+Each method has different guarantees of update synchronization, and there are differences in update performance and data persistence in the event of a master crash.

 The default is asynchronous replication, which I think is fine for general web services.

-This means that if the master DB crashes, there may be data that has not been propagated to the slave.
+This means that if the master database crashes, there may be data that has not been propagated to the slave.

-The data and binary log on the master and updates to the relay logs on at least one slave are guaranteed to be synchronized, but no guarantees are made for slaves beyond the first one.
+The data and binary log on the master and updates to the relay logs on at least one slave are guaranteed to be synchronized, but there is no guarantee for slaves beyond the first one.

 This behavior was implemented in MySQL 5.5.